Are you an adviser? Go to Unbiased Pro

 A DTI ratio between 0% and 39% is acceptable — if it’s between 40% and 49%, you’ll need a good credit history.

-If your DTI ratio is over 50%, you’re seen as a higher risk, so the interest rates you’ll receive will be less competitive.
+If your DTI ratio is over 50%, you’re seen as a higher risk, so the interest rates you’ll be offered will be less competitive.
 Over 75% means your application is most likely to be rejected.

 You should also take into account any general property maintenance costs, although any savings could cover this.